 The usual starting and maintenance dose is 50 mg once daily for most patients.
 The maximal antihypertensive effect is attained 3-6 weeks after initiation of therapy.
 Some patients may receive an additional benefit by increasing the dose to 100 mg once daily (in the morning).

-The usual starting dose of Klosart® is 50 mg once daily.
-The dose may be increased to 100 mg once daily based on blood pressure response from one month onwards after initiation of therapy.
-Klosart® may be administered with other antihypertensive agents (diuretics, calcium channel blockers, α- or β-blockers, and centrally acting agents) as well as with insulin and other commonly used hypoglycaemic agents (e.g. sulfonylureas, glitazones and glycosidase inhibitors).
+Usually the initial dose of losartan is 50 mg once a day.
+The dose can be increased to 100 mg once a day, depending on what is the blood pressure reading 1 month after starting treatment.
+Losartan can be used with other antihypertensive drugs (diuretics, calcium channel blockers, α- or β-receptor blockers, centrally acting drugs), as well as insulin and other hypoglycemic agents (e.g., sulfonylureas, glitazones, and glucosidase inhibitors).

 The usual starting dose of losartan for patients with chronic heart failure is 12.5 mg once daily.
-As a rule, the dose is titrated at weekly intervals (i.e. 12.5 mg per day, 25 mg per day, 50 mg per day) till the usual maintenance dose of 50 mg (1 tablet of Klosart 50 mg) once daily, depending on individual tolerance.
+As a rule, the dose is titrated at weekly intervals (i.e. 12.5 mg per day, 25 mg per day, 50 mg per day, 100 mg per day) to a maximum dose of 150 mg once daily depending on individual tolerability.

 Reduction in the risk of stroke in hypertensive patients with left ventricular hypertrophy documented by ECG.

 The usual starting dose is 50 mg once daily.
-A low dose of hydrochlorothiazide should be added and/or the dose of losartan should be increased to 100 mg once daily based on blood pressure response.
+Depending on changes in blood pressure, it may be necessary to prescribe a low dose hydrochlorothiazide and / or increase the dose of losartan to 100 mg once daily.

 Use in patients with intravascular volume depletion.